Neighbours

 Until 2022, Neighbours was screened in Australia as a 22-minute episode on weeknights, in an early-evening slot.
 It moved to Ten's digital channel, Eleven (later rebranded 10 Peach) on 11 January 2011, and was broadcast each weeknight at 6:30 pm.
-The show was produced by Fremantle Australia and has been sold to over sixty countries around the world, making it one of Australia's most successful media exports.
+The show was produced by Fremantle Australia and has been sold to more than sixty countries around the world, making it one of Australia's most successful media exports.
 Neighbours had been especially successful in the United Kingdom, where it was first screened on 27 October 1986 on BBC One, and achieved huge popularity among British audiences in the late 1980s and 1990s.
 In 2008, it moved in the UK to Channel 5; since 2008 it had been largely paid for by the UK broadcaster as it was no longer commercially viable for Ten to fund it alone.
 In 2018, after a new deal was secured with Channel 5, the show became the first Australian drama to air all year round.
 In February 2022, Channel 5 announced that it would be dropping Neighbours from its schedule; the cancellation of the show was confirmed the following month.
 The show's finale was broadcast as a 90-minute episode in Australia on 28 July 2022 on Network 10 and 10 Peach, while the finale in the United Kingdom aired on 29 July 2022 as a normal 30-minute episode in the regular daytime schedule followed by an hour-long prime-time episode.
-Due to timing, some scenes were cut from the UK showing.
+Owing to timing, some scenes were cut from the UK showing.
 The finale was broadcast in Ireland on 3 August 2022 and in New Zealand on 2 September 2022.

 In November 2022, it was announced that Amazon Freevee and Fremantle had agreed to a deal that would restart the series.
 The series also returned to Network 10 on a permanent basis, after 11 years on 10 Peach.
 Regular production resumed on 17 April 2023, and the show returned on 18 September 2023.
-In February 2025, the series was cancelled again, with production concluding in July and episodes ceasing to air in December.
+In February 2025, the series was cancelled again, with production concluding in July and the final episode airing on 11 December.